Nancy Ammerman: The Branch Davidians Siege Episode

 The efforts by Arnold and James Tabor represented probably the best hope for a peaceful end to the siege.
 By working within Koresh's biblical system, they had suggested to him an alternative reading of critical passages in the book (Revelation).
 By this reading, Koresh should have written or recorded his explanation of the seven seals.
 The prophesied destruction of the true believers would not have taken place, in this reading, for a long time.
 The Davidians would have been free to leave their settlement and deal with the government to resolve their differences.
 Koresh evidently took this teaching and began his interpretive writing.
 In his last letter, written the week before the fiery end, he stated that he intended to come out when it was complete.
 The FBI, however, did not take this scenario seriously or believe that Koresh would actually write the document.

 She testified during the U.S. Senate Judiciary Committee Hearings of July/August 1995.
 She was asked by then U.S. Senator Russel D. Feingold of Wisconsin regards the reported "allegations of violence and instances of child abuse" that were levied against the Branch Davidians.
 She noted that these allegations are a common response on the part of society in response to groups with unfamiliar beliefs.

 Works

-For much of the last decade, Ammerman's work has focused on American congregations.
+Ammerman's work has focused on American congregations.
 Her most recent book, Pillars of Faith: American Congregations and their Partners (University of California Press, 2005), describes the common patterns that shape the work of American's diverse communities of faith.
 Her 1997 book, Congregation and Community, tells the stories of twenty-three congregations that encountered various forms of neighborhood change in communities around the country.
 Along with a team of others, she edited and contributed to Studying Congregations: A New Handbook.